adrianhall/adrianhall.github.io/_posts/2021/2021-11-08-azure-mobile-apps-intro.md

 The latest versions of .NET can be installed from https://aka.ms/dotnet-core-download.
 For more information about .NET lifecycles, see https://aka.ms/dotnet-core-support.
 ```

 Secondly, if you want to follow along, [install the latest Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
 Yes, I know you can deploy anywhere, but Azure makes this easy.
-If you want to deploy to AWS, Google Cloud, or any other provider, then make sure you can run ASP.NET 6 application.
+If you want to deploy to AWS, Google Cloud, or any other provider, then make sure you can run the ASP.NET 6 application.
+The broad steps are the same between clouds, but the way of achieving them is not.

 Once you've install the Azure CLI, make sure you run `az login` and any commands to select a subscription.
 The instructions are in the installation guides.
 You can check to see if it's working using `az account show`:

 ``` bash
 $ az account show